 Flexibility for Working Professionals

-While online/part-time students have four years to complete the degree requirements, students typically earn the degree in 2-3 years by taking, on average, 1-3 courses per term.
+While online/part-time students have four years to complete the degree requirements, students typically earn the degree in two-three years by taking, on average, one-three courses per term.
 Some students may complete the degree in as little time as one year utilizing full-time student status.
 Part-time students have incredible flexibility in designing and planning their curriculum with many choices of courses as well as modalities of instruction (online or on-site in 8-week terms or intensive institute courses).